SimulatedGREG/electron-vue/docs/en/docs/renderer-process.md

 <script>
   export default {
     data () {
-      return { imageUrl: 'imgs/unsplash.png' }
+      return { imageUrl: 'static/imgs/unsplash.png' }
     }
   }
 </script>
 ```

-Here webpack will not bundle the `unsplash.png` image and the app will look inside the `app/dist` directory for the asset.
+Here `webpack` will not bundle the `unsplash.png` image and the app will look inside the `static/imgs/unsplash.png` directory for the asset.